 How will I be assessed?

-You will demonstrate evidence of your learning assessed as Stage 1 through the following assessment types.
+You will demonstrate evidence of your learning, and be assessed in Stage 1 Biology A through the following assessment types.

 Travel and any associated costs to attend recommended workshops are the responsibility of the student.